lenamyk/Exploring_the_Allen_model/adapted_from_Allen_Institute/Modifications_M1_and_M2_models/README.md

 to create the M1 and M2 models for the thesis "Exploring a Model of the Mouse Primary Visual Cortex".

-The modifications made to each file are presented below.
+The modifications made to each file are listed below.

 **flashing_spots.py:**